John Bird (actor): 1960s and 1970s

 While studying at Cambridge, Bird met fellow King's student John Fortune.
 During the television satire boom of the 1960s, Bird appeared in That Was the Week That Was (1962–1963), the title of which he had coined.
 The stage director Ned Sherrin intended for him to play David Frost's role in the series but Bird was committed elsewhere.
 He also appeared in the television programmes Not So Much a Programme, More a Way of Life (1964–1965), and If It Moves File It (1970).

 Bird acted in straight and comic roles in several television series and in films including My Father Knew Lloyd George (1965), Red and Blue (1967), A Dandy in Aspic (1968), 30 Is a Dangerous Age, Cynthia (1968), This, That and the Other (1969), Take A Girl Like You (1970), The Seven-Per-Cent Solution (1976) and Jabberwocky (1977).
 Bird also became an active stage director writer and actor, directing The Naming of Murderers’ Rock in 1960 at the Royal Court Theatre in London.
 He toured with the production One Over The Eight in 1961 and appeared in Alice in Wonderland, directed by Jonathan Miller in 1966.
 His stage career continued into the 1970s, with his writing of the adaptation of Council Of Love in 1970, which was shown at the Criterion Theatre in London, his appearance in Who’s Who? in 1972 in Guildford and Southsea and in Habeas Corpus by Alan Bennett at the Oxford Playhouse in 1973, as well as at the Lyric Theatre from 1973 to 1974.

 During the 1970s, while Idi Amin was at the height of his infamy, Bird starred on the album The Collected Broadcasts of Idi Amin, with lyrics based on Alan Coren's anti-Amin Punch columns.
 In 1975 the single "Amazin' Man", from the album, was released on the Transatlantic label.
 The record stayed for 12 weeks in the Australian Singles Chart, peaking at number 26.
-In 1975, Bird took the part of Mr Rembrandt in The Melting Pot, a sitcom written by Spike Milligan and Neil Shand.
-Milligan played Mr. Van Gogh (in brownface) alongside Bird as Mr. Rembrandt, father and son illegal Asian immigrants who are first seen being rowed ashore in England, having been told that the beach is in fact Piccadilly Circus.
+In 1975, Bird starred in The Melting Pot, a sitcom written by Spike Milligan and Neil Shand: Milligan played Mr. Van Gogh (in brownface) alongside Bird as Mr. Rembrandt, father and son illegal Asian immigrants who are first seen being rowed ashore in England, having been told that the beach is in fact Piccadilly Circus.
 It was cancelled by the BBC after one episode had been broadcast.
 In 1979, Bird played an African chieftain in a cinema commercial for Silk Cut cigarettes.
 He played Raymond, a nervous boy who stuttered, in Dennis Potter's play Blue Remembered Hills which was also broadcast in 1979.